 Church volunteers are human.
 They get worn out and fatigued.
 It comes through various means.
 Hard work.
 Discouragement.
 Setbacks.
 Failed endeavours.
 Lack of support.
 Boring routine and rituals.
 The thought of taking a back seat in a vibrant church is tempting.

 Let’s face it.
 We are all consumers.
 I am a consumer whenever I step into a Westfield shopping centre.
 I know what I want.
 I find someone to give it to me, with as little fuss as possible.
 The consumer mindset is embedded in us all.

 However, some people bring this into their church.
 They see church as a place to be served rather than a place to serve.
+They haven’t put their hand up to serve in their church.
 People with this mindset are far more prone to hopping from one church to another looking for the best ‘service’ in town.